bearlinux/vmware-scripts/README.md

 You can loop through using the results and cast the objects appropriately

-There is a utility class for converting but you can just cast some things.

 `for (ManagedEntity m : mes) {`
 `	VirtualMachine vm = (VirtualMachine) m;`